Recent developments on Oka manifolds: Carleman and Arakelian theorems for manifold-valued maps

 This is proved by inductively applying the Mergelyan theorem for admissible sets in Stein manifolds (see \cite[Theorem 3.8.1]{Forstneric2017E} or \cite[Theorem 34]{FornaessForstnericWold2020}) together with the basic Oka property (BOPA) for maps from Stein manifolds to Oka manifolds; see \cite[Theorem 5.4.4]{Forstneric2017E}.
 These two methods are intertwined at every step of the induction procedure.
 The special case of Theorem \ref{th:Chenoweth} for functions (i.e., for $Y=\C$) is due to Manne, Wold, and {\O}vrelid \cite{ManneWoldOvrelid2011}, and the necessity of the bounded exhaustion hulls condition was shown by Magnusson and Wold \cite{MagnussonWold2016}.

 Given a closed unbounded set $E$ in a Stein manifold $X$, one can ask when is it possible to uniformly approximate every continuous function on $E$ which is holomorphic on the interior of $E$ by functions holomorphic on $X$.
 This type of approximation is named after Norair U.\ Arakelian \cite{Arakelian1964} who proved that for a closed subset $E$ of a planar domain $X\subset \C$, uniform approximation on $E$ is possible if and only if $E$ is holomorphically convex in $X$ and its complement $\wh X\setminus E$ in the one-point compactification $\wh X=X\cup\{\infty\}$ is locally connected at $\infty$.
-For a closed set $E$ in a Riemann surface $X$ the latter property is equivalent to $E$ having bounded exhaustion hulls.
+For a closed set $E$ in an open Riemann surface $X$ the latter property is equivalent to $E$ having bounded exhaustion hulls.
 A set $E$ with these two properties is called an {\em Arakelian set}.
 (See also \cite[Theorem 10]{FornaessForstnericWold2020} and the related discussion.)
-The following result from \cite{Forstneric2019MMJ} seems to be the first known extension of Arakelian's theorem to manifold-valued maps.
+The following result from \cite{Forstneric2019MMJ} is an extension of Arakelian's theorem to manifold-valued maps.

 \begin{theorem} If $E$ is an Arakelian set in a domain $X\subset \C$ and $Y$ is a compact complex homogeneous manifold, then every continuous map $X\to Y$ which is holomorphic in $\mathring E$ can be approximated uniformly on $E$ by holomorphic maps $X\to Y$. \end{theorem}